awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

   In some cases, you might need to load files with different prefixes, for example from multiple buckets or folders\.
 In others, you might need to exclude files that share a prefix\.
 In these cases, you can use a manifest file\.
 A *manifest file* explicitly lists each load file and its unique object key\.
 You use a manifest file to load the PART table later in this tutorial\.
 <a name="tutorial-loading-syntax-credentials"></a>
 **Credentials**
-To access the AWS resources that contain the data to load, you must provide AWS access credentials for an AWS user or an IAM user with sufficient privileges\.
+To access the AWS resources that contain the data to load, you must provide AWS access credentials for a user with sufficient privileges\.
 These credentials include an IAM role Amazon Resource Name \(ARN\)\.
 To load data from Amazon S3, the credentials must include ListBucket and GetObject permissions\.
 Additional credentials are required if your data is encrypted\.
 For more information, see [Authorization parameters](copy-parameters-authorization.md) in the COPY command reference\.
 For more information about managing access, go to [Managing access permissions to your Amazon S3 resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.

 <a name="tutorial-loading-syntax-options.title"></a>Options